alex/what-happens-when/README.rst

 The rendering engine starts getting the contents of the requested document from the networking layer.
 This will usually be done in 8kB chunks.

-The primary job of HTML parser to parse the HTML markup into a parse tree.
+The primary job of HTML parser is to parse the HTML markup into a parse tree.

 The output tree (the "parse tree") is a tree of DOM element and attribute nodes.
 DOM is short for Document Object Model.
 It is the object presentation